History

 Although much of the history of our “local” has become shrouded in the mists of time, we are very fortunate to have a few members of the Parish who have been able to supply information about the Royal Oak, as it was formerly known.

-History of Landulph Methodist Church
+History of Landulph Memorial Hall

 Cargreen Tales